Doreen Othero

-Doreen Alice Maloba Othero (born 05 October 1962) is a public health specialist, a registered nurse, academic, and research and policy analyst in Kenya.
+Doreen Alice Maloba Othero (born 5 October 1962) is a public health specialist, a registered nurse, academic, and research and policy analyst in Kenya.
 She specialises in interdisciplinary solutions to development to ensure that the interrelated needs of the population and their health are incorporated into environmental conservation projects and policies.
 She is a senior lecturer at Maseno University and has been involved with the Lake Victoria Basin Commission of the East African Community conducting research and advising on policy since 2008.
 Her work has focused on HIV/AIDS control and management and sustainable economic and environmental development.
 Since 2014, she has been the regional coordinator for integration of population, health, and the environment for the East African Community.

 Early life and education

-Doreen Alice Maloba Othero was born on 5 October 1962 in Kenya.
-She attended Murende Primary School, near Nambale in Busia County from 1967 until 1974.
+Maloba attended Murende Primary School, near Nambale in Busia County from 1967 until 1974.
 She completed her O-level exams at Nangina Girls High School in Funyula town, before completing her A-level qualification at Butere Girls High School in 1980.
 She obtained her registered nursing certification from Kenya Medical Training College in 1986 and went on to complete her certification as a midwife at Mater Misericordiae Hospital in Nairobi in 1992.
 After completing her Bachelor of Science degree in nursing at the University of Eastern Africa, Baraton in 1999, she earned a master's degree from Free University of the Great Lakes Countries (ULPGL) in the Democratic Republic of the Congo in health management in 2001, and completed her PhD in public health at Kenyatta University in 2006.